cloudfoundry-community-attic/LEGACY-bosh-getting-started/create-a-bosh/creating-a-micro-bosh-from-stemcell.md

       default_key_name: ec2
       default_security_groups: ["default"]
       ec2_private_key: /home/vcap/.ssh/ec2.pem
+    stemcell:
+      kernel_id: aki-b4aa75dd
+      disk: 4096
+      root_device_name: /dev/sda1
 ```

+## Deployment

+We now use the BOSH CLI, on the Inception VM, to deploy the Micro BOSH.

 ```
 $ bosh micro deployment microbosh-aws-us-east-1
 WARNING!
 Your target has been changed to `http://1.2.3.4:25555'!
 Deployment set to '/var/vcap/deployments/microbosh-aws-us-east-1/micro_bosh.yml'

-$ bosh micro deploy ami-0743ef6e
 ```

-## Build from a stemcell
+To run the `bosh micro deployment microbosh-aws-us-east-1` command you must be in a folder that itself contains a folder `microbosh-aws-us-east-1` that contains `micro-bosh.yml`.
+In our tutorial, we are in `/var/vcap/deployments` which contains `/var/vcap/deployments/microbosh-aws-us-east-1/micro-bosh.yml`.

+Unlike [deploying Micro BOSH using a public AMI](creating-a-micro-bosh-from-ami.md#deployment), when deploying with a generic stemcell we must explicitly download the stemcell to the Inception VM and use it.

-Alternately, create the base AMI image ("stemcell" in BOSH terminology) used to create a Micro BOSH VM.
-This requires that the Inception VM is in the same account/region as the Micro BOSH will be.
+During this process the Inception VM will create a private AMI within the AWS region, and use that AMI to boot the BOSH VM.
+This means that the BOSH VM and the Inception VM must be in the same IaaS/region/account.

 ```
 bosh public stemcells